A guide for residents, contractors and business operators

 Fountains and garden ponds: Automatic refills on these water features must have either a PVB, an AVB or RP backflow preventers.
 These water features are considered a health hazard if backflows occur from them.
 Refill lines and the backflow preventer type and location must be indicated on construction plans.
 Any backflow preventer installed on a fountain or garden pond must be tested upon installation and then annually.

 Connecting irrigation to fountains, swimming pools and garden ponds prohibited: State law and City ordinance hold that no irrigation system may be connected to a fountain, swimming pool, or garden pond.
 These water features may only be filled with potable water.
 Water which has entered an irrigation system is not potable.

-Back flow preventers not conforming to these rules for a given applications and which are worn out or broken and require replacement, must be replaced by a back flow preventer which does comply to the rules for the given application.
+Backflow preventers not conforming to these rules for a given application and which are worn out or broken and require replacement must be replaced by a backflow preventer which does comply to the rules for the given application.